Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 A tendril of inky darkness reaches out from you, touching a creature you can see within range to drain life from it.
-The target must make a Dexterity Saving Throw.
+The target must make a Dexterity :d20-save: **Saving Throw**.
 On a successful save, the target takes 2d8 necrotic damage, and the spell ends.
 On a failed save, the target takes 4d8 necrotic damage, and until the spell ends, you can use your :rsc-action: **Action** on each of your turns to automatically deal 4d8 necrotic damage to the target.
 The spell ends if you use your :rsc-action: **Action** to do anything else, if the target is ever outside the spell's range, or if the target has total cover from you.

 Whenever the spell deals damage to a target, you regain Hit Points equal to half the amount of necrotic damage the target takes.